 5.5 Customer billing

 We bill you in accordance with the terms that you sign up to for the service, i.e. monthly or annually.
-We send out invoices by email to your Waitrose.com email address seven days ahead of the due date.
+We send out invoices by email to your Waitrose.com email address seven days ahead of the due date (for Plusnet customers invoices will be sent to the email address provided on your account).
 Hard copy invoices are available by post, on request.
 You can settle the invoice by Direct Debit, credit card or debit card.
 Direct Debit, credit card and debit card details can be input online through the My Account web pages, accessible via the homepage.

 Waitrose.com will pursue all routes available to it to recover outstanding debt.

 We will send out reminder letters to follow up outstanding invoices.
-We will send these by email to your Waitrose.com address and by mail to the address we have in your account details.
+We will send these by email to your Waitrose.com address and by mail to the address we have in your account details (for Plusnet customers invoices will be sent to the email address provided on your account).
 We may suspend your service at any time for non-payment.
 We may instruct solicitors to recover outstanding debt.

 5.6 Service pricing